-If a tree is only lightly infected, you might get away by pruning out the branches, and by boosting the tree’s vigor with fertilizer and watering during dry spells.
-Keep in mind however that the symptoms might take a turn to the worse any time, so you are merely prolonging the tree’s life.
-During that time it might be spreading around the disease to the surrounding soil.
+If a tree is only lightly infected, you might treat it by pruning out the branches and by boosting the tree’s vigor with fertilizer and watering during dry spells.
+Keep in mind however that the symptoms might take a turn for the worse at any time, so you are merely prolonging the tree’s life.
+During that time, the disease might be spreading into to the surrounding soil.

 Your garden soil should be rich in nutrients, loose, and well-drained.
-Poor drainage can stress the roots as much as drought, and make your plants susceptible to the fungus.
-Do not apply fertilizers that are high in nitrogen but use a balanced fertilizer, or one with a higher phosphorus percentage.
+Poor drainage can stress the roots as much as drought and make your plants susceptible to the fungus.
+Do not apply fertilizers that are high in nitrogen, and use a balanced fertilizer, or one with a higher phosphorus percentage.

 Mulch around your vegetable plants, which reduces weeds and minimizes the risk of damaging the roots when cultivating the soil.
-Do not use hardwood mulch from an infected tree.
+Do not use hardwood mulch because it might have come from an infected tree.

-Promptly remove plants that have been killed by verticillium wilt, and also remove the roots.
+Promptly remove plants that have been killed by verticillium wilt, and also remove the root system.
 Infected plant material must be thrown in the trash.
 Trees should be taken away by a professional, such as by a tree removal service.